 A client that had held raw land for several years and was about to develop it when they came to us for advice.
 As a result of that action, we designed a strategy that allowed our client to sell that land to a development company they set up to develop the land.
 The result was capital gain treatment on 80% of the gain instead of the anticipated ordinary income from the eventual development and sale of the inventory created by the subdivision.

 We were engaged to render an official Tax Opinion Letter to be relied on by a national CPA firm and law firm for a $130MM M&A transaction.
-Our team conducted fact finding, research, and authored the opinion, had numerous dealings with the CPA and law firms on the commentary, and our opinion ultimately was accepted by the buyer’s CPA.
-A tax opinion letter of this nature would typically take a minimum of 60 days; we completed in 3 weeks to meet the closing deadline.
+Our team conducted fact-finding, research, and authored the opinion, had numerous dealings with the CPA and law firms on the commentary, and our opinion ultimately was accepted by the buyer’s CPA.
+A tax opinion letter of this nature would typically take a minimum of 60 days; we completed it in 3 weeks to meet the closing deadline.

 A manufacturing client acquired a company on the East coast.
 The acquisition cost was $100 million.
-We were involved in the due diligence process, onsite at the target location, as well as structuring the deal to maximize and accelerate the future income tax deductions.
+We were involved in the due diligence process, onsite at the target location, as well as structuring the deal to maximize and accelerate future income tax deductions.

 The founding partner of our firm has sat on the Advisory Boards of several of our clients.
 He works with each client on various exit strategies for the founding shareholders including the potential sale of the business to third parties, a partial sale to management or a complete management buyout.

 One of our clients that started out with our firm in 1973 with less than $100,000 in annual sales, sold for a mid-eight digit amount.
-We oversaw the growth of the company’s systems, bank financing, acquisition analysis, audits, tax planning and final negotiations throughout the 30 year process.
+We oversaw the growth of the company’s systems, bank financing, acquisition analysis, audits, tax planning and final negotiations throughout the 30-year process.

 We had a client that was attempting to grow through acquisitions.
 Based on the target company’s internally prepared financial statements, a proposed purchase price was agreed to, subject to due diligence review.
-Through the process, we discovered significant tax issues and other under recorded liabilities.
+Through the process, we discovered significant tax issues and other under-recorded liabilities.
 The target company’s income was also determined to be far less than it had initially been reported.
 The result was that the company was eventually acquired for less than one third of the original offer.

 We were engaged by a manufacturing client that had never taken manufacturing tax credits.
-After reviewing their past years’ tax returns, we filed amended tax returns back to the start of the statute of limitations and got back for them over $150,000 in refunds.
+After reviewing their past years’ tax returns, we filed amended tax returns back to the start of the statute of limitations and got back over $150,000 in refunds.